CoolBitX-Technology/coolwallet-sdk/packages/cws-xrp/README.md

 ### signPayment

-CoolWalletS only support singing basic transaction type **Payment**.
+CoolWallet only support singing basic transaction type **Payment**.

 The field `TransactionType` must be `Payment`, and the `Flags` must be set to 2147483648.